Pir Gee

 Gone are the days when a simple text editor with syntax highlighting was enough.
 Today, developers are choosing editors that offer AI-powered coding assistants, real-time collaboration, lightning-fast performance, and deep integrations with build tools, version control, and cloud environments.
 In short, your editor is no longer just a place to write code — it's an intelligent partner in your software journey.

-This year, we’re seeing the rise of new players like Cursor and Zed, challenging traditional giants like VS Code and Sublime Text.
+This year, we’re seeing the rise of new players like Cursor and Zed editor, challenging traditional giants like VS Code and Sublime Text.
 These next-gen tools bring with them revolutionary features: built-in AI agents, low-latency collaboration, blazing startup speeds, and extensions that feel like superpowers.

 So let’s dive in — and discover which code editor deserves a spot in your dev stack this year.